Jane (comic strip): Jane visits America

-During 1945, King Features Syndicate attempted to distribute Jane in the United States.
-However, the nudity was too much for prudish American audiences, and the attempt ceased during 1946.
+During 1945, King Features Syndicate attempted to distribute Jane in the United States, but the nudity was too much for prudish American audiences, and the attempt ceased during 1946.

 Other comics in the tradition of, and possibly inspired by, Jane include Sally the Sleuth, Male Call and Little Annie Fanny.

 In the performing arts

 During and after World War II, Chrystabel Leighton-Porter performed a striptease act as Jane.
 In the war, it was compulsory for actors and entertainers to join ENSA (Entertainments National Service Association) whose job it was to organize entertainment for the troops, and although Chrystabel's audience were mainly soldiers, she was never asked by ENSA to perform on the front line.
 Chrystabel explained:

 I think they felt that my show was a little too risqué, and perhaps risky to put on for a theatre full of lusty troops!
 It was different when I did stage shows in provincial theatres, because although there was a lot of boys there, there was always a lot of general public too.
 As well, it was in a slightly more controlled environment really.

 The content of the act varied due to restrictions set in by local censors.

 The strip inspired an eponymous stage play during the 1940s, with Chrystabel Leighton-Porter playing Jane.

-Leighton-Porter also featured in a 1949 movie, The Adventures of Jane, directed by Edward G. Whiting.
-A 1987 movie, Jane and the Lost City, starring Kirsten Hughes in the title role, was directed by Terry Marcel.
+Leighton-Porter was also featured in a 1949 film, The Adventures of Jane, directed by Edward G. Whiting.
+A 1987 film, Jane and the Lost City, starring Kirsten Hughes in the title role, was directed by Terry Marcel.

 A television series was made by the BBC between 1982 and 1984, featuring Glynis Barber in the title role.
 The first season was titled simply Jane, while the second was titled Jane in the Desert.
 Despite the early evening scheduling slot, the show was decidedly risqué with Jane continuously stripping down to her underwear, including stockings and suspenders.
 At the end of the second series' closing episode she appeared topless momentarily.
 Despite considerable publicity in the press at the time of its original screening, the show became somewhat obscure and has never had a commercial video or DVD release.
 The show was briefly revived during 1985 as a three-part sequence shown over a single morning on Breakfast Television but without Glynis Barber in the main role.